Welcome to the the most comprehensive NetSuite pricing & licensing guide on the internet.

 In short: if you want a single online resource to help you answer all your NetSuite pricing related questions this should be the one to bookmark for future reference.

-NetSuite's pricing model starts with the concept of "a suite".
-The type of suite you'll license is largely determined by the size of your company and/or the type of functionality you'll require.
+NetSuite's license cost starts with the concept of "a suite".
+The type of suite you will need to license is largely determined by the size of your company and/or the type of functionality you will require.

-In NetSuite vernacular, the suites are referred to as NetSuite Limited Edition, NetSuite Mid-Market Edition and NetSuite Enterprise Edition.
+In NetSuite vernacular, the suites are known as NetSuite Limited Edition, NetSuite Mid-Market Edition and NetSuite Enterprise Edition.

 Each NetSuite edition is based on the number of named user licenses and/or the total number of employees within your organization.